Tourists snorkelling at the sunken city of Epidaurus, Greece.

 This trip has been rated as Easy

-Although the itinerary is quite busy to make the most of the time in the Peloponnese, all activities will be conducted at a leisurely pace and are not particularly challenging.
-Hiking will mainly follow interior and coastal paths where a few hills can be expected - you should be comfortable hiking up to 4-5 hours, sometimes in hot weather in Spring and Autumn.
-No previous cycling experience is needed, only an average level of fitness and a fondness for being outside most of the day.
-No kayaking or snorkelling experience is needed, but if you are happy in the ocean and able to swim that will help you enjoy the coastal parts of this trip to the fullest.
+Although this itinerary is quite busy to make the most of your time in the Peloponnese, all activities will be conducted at a leisurely pace and are not particularly challenging.
+We suggest you have an average level of fitness and a fondness for being outside most of the day.
+Hiking will mainly follow interior and coastal paths where a few hills can be expected – you should be comfortable hiking up to 4-5 hours, sometimes in hot weather.
+No kayaking or snorkelling experience is needed, but if you are happy in the sea and able to swim, that will help you enjoy the coastal parts of this trip to the fullest.

 The trip includes a scenic ride on e-bikes – bicycles with battery-powered assistance that comes via pedalling.
 The route will include some uphill sections and is mostly along easy gravel paths with the odd quiet road section in a rural part of Greece.
 No previous experience is needed, but you must feel comfortable on two wheels.